-I’m super excited to share this wonderful Apple Cranberry Spinach Salad with you.
-I took it to our small group get together this past week and everyone wanted the recipe.
+I'm super excited to share this wonderful Apple Cranberry Spinach Salad with you.
+Every time I serve it, people wanted the recipe.
 So, I figured you might too!

-I don’t know about you, but our 2016 holiday calendar is already beginning to get speckled with a few parties and get-togethers.
-This seasonal salad would be the perfect dish to serve or bring along to any holiday occasion, as it will be sure to be very popular.
-Furthermore, it’s easy to put together, feeds a crowd and is pretty enough to elicit lots of oohs and aahs.
+This seasonal salad is a perfect dish to serve for any occasion, whether it's a small dinner party or a weekday family meal, as it will be sure to be very popular.
+Furthermore, it's easy to put together and is pretty enough to elicit lots of oohs and aahs.

 Intimidated by pomegranates?

 I used to be super intimidated with pomegranates.
 It was such a pain to remove the seeds without making a huge mess.
 But I learned an awesome technique a while back and now I use them quite liberally at this time of year.

 I know you can buy them already seeded, but they charge a pretty penny for this prep work.
 Don't pay an arm and a leg for the prepared seeds.
 Check out this simple tutorial, The Easy Way to Remove Pomegranate Arils, no water, no mess, no kidding!